 Their only son's name is Ryan Jr., but he goes by RJ.
 They also have two daughters, Grace and Ourania.

 Nina Day certainly should get used to the limelight.
-As her football coach husband continues to dominate the Big Ten and play in front of millions against the likes of Nick Saban and Dabo Swinney, she’ll be a topic of discussion.
+As her football coach husband continues to dominate the Big Ten and play in front of millions against the likes of Nick Saban, she'll be a topic of discussion.

 Want More Sports News?